A list of basic Muay Thai combinations

 [left] hook + cross + inside leg kick [to lead leg]

 jab + cross + left hook + leg kick

 [left] Head kick + cross to the body + [left] hook to the body + [right] head kick

 jab + cross + [left] switch kick to the body

 These basic Muay Thai combinations are great for sparring and for bag workout.
-If you want to learn some more combos check out these links.
-You will find more advanced combinations there and classic 3-count and 4-count combos:
+If you want to learn some more combos check out the links below.
+You will find more more advanced combinations there and also classic 3-count and 4-count combos.